 Listeners can tune into the first Legal Download podcast here and get future episodes on their preferred platform – Apple Podcasts, Google Podcasts or Spotify.

 Produced by the Kelley Drye Communications practice group, Full Spectrum brings together thought leaders in business, government, and enterprise to offer an in-depth exploration of current legal, regulatory, and business issues.

 Latest Episode – Inside the TCPA, Episode 8: Supreme Court Preview

 On December 8, 2020, the Supreme Court will hear argument in the case of Facebook v.
 Duguid, which is expected to resolve a widening Circuit split regarding the definition of an automatic telephone dialing system (ATDS).
-In this latest episode of the Inside the TCPA series, Partners Steve Augustino and Paul A. Rosenthal set the stage for the case and discuss the FCC actions leading up to the current status of the ATDS definition.
-In the second part of this podcast, originally recorded for Kelley Drye’s Ad Law Access podcast, Paul does a deeper dive into Facebook v.
+In this latest episode of the Inside the TCPA series, It sets the stage for the case and discuss the FCC actions leading up to the current status of the ATDS definition.
+In the second part of this podcast, originally recorded for Kelley Drye’s Ad Law Access podcast, it does a deeper dive into Facebook v.
 Duguid and its implications.